The hardest-working designers – and some of their best design decisions – are the ones you don’t even notice.

 Of course, designers can play this both ways: either exploit it as a weakness, or work hard to avoid agitating it.
 It all depends on the response you want to elicit.
 Film directors make these decisions all the time.

 What’s the most impressive special effects movie you’ve seen recently?
-The fantastical dragon in The Hobbit?
-The supermassive black hole in Interstellar maybe?
-The best use of effects I saw in the last year was in a small town drama about a married couple having an extended argument.
-And the reason they were good was that I never really saw them at all.
+Some epically overblown space opera?
+Yet another superhero explosion-fest?
+The best use of effects I saw in recent years was in a small town drama about a married couple having an extended argument.
+And the reason they were good was that I never really saw them at all:

 Imperceptible visual effects in David Fincher’s Gone Girl